w3tecch/express-typescript-boilerplate/README.md

 * `fork` this repo
 * `clone` your fork
 * `yarn install` to install all dependencies and typings
+* `cp .env.example .env` to copy the example .env file.
 * Create new database.
-You will find the name in the .env files.
+You will find the name in the .env file.
 * `npm run db:migrate` to create the schema
 * `npm run db:seed` to insert some test data
 * `npm run serve` to start the dev server in another tab